fasrc/helmod/doc/INSTALL.md

 ### Spider cache

-Lmod features optional caching of the modulefile hierarchy to make spider and avail faster; fasrcsw enables this.
+lmod features optional caching of the modulefile hierarchy to make spider and avail faster; fasrcsw enables this.
 Updates of the cache happen during the fasrcsw app build process, therefore no cron job or other automatic update mechanism is necessary.

 ### Module usage logging